 Over time a bid library will make this process easier and the writer can simply draw information from here.
 This eventually makes the process very fast and a lot simpler, especially for sections such as the PQQ questions, which are data-driven and tend to follow a similar format for most bids.

-Once the writer has all the information needed to complete a section they will begin writing.
-The initial work will lay the foundations for the final submission and after thorough quality assurance and proofing the answers can be marked as complete.
+Once the writer has all the information needed to complete a section they will begin writing the bid.
+The initial work will lay the foundations for the final submission and after thorough quality assurance and proofing, the answers can be marked as complete.

 A well-crafted answer even has the ability to pave over potential cracks and provide assurances for any negative impressions the contracting authority may have.

 Compile the documents

 When all sections are completed, the documents need to be compiled.
 This includes all necessary policies and procedures, accreditations and any required supporting documents.

 This process is a lot harder than it sounds as anything that is left out can result in a failed submission.
 Ultimately the bid writer is covering a number of stages: design, write, edit and then check the bid documents.
 This process may also involve the placing of everything into a template or custom designed bid – just another way in which a bid writer needs to be creative.
 Once completed the bid can finally be submitted to the authority; typically this is done via an online portal.